smikayel/Todo_app-.Flask.-React/README.md

 ex.
 [SQLAlchemy](https://docs.sqlalchemy.org/en/20/orm/).

 ## UI
 We expect a very basic UI that shows the backend functionality.
-Simmilar to
+Similar to

 ![](basic_ui.png)